-- http-client-idle-time.
+- http-enabled.
+This is now no longer needed as of version 2.4.
+With single port support HornetQ will now automatically detect if http is being used and configure itself. - http-client-idle-time.
 How long a client can be idle before sending an empty http request to keep the connection alive - http-client-idle-scan-period.
 How often, in milliseconds, to scan for idle clients - http-response-time.
 How long the server can wait before sending an empty http response to keep the connection alive - http-server-scan-period.
 How often, in milliseconds, to scan for clients needing responses - http-requires-session-id.
 If true the client will wait after the first call to receive a session id.
 Used the http connector is connecting to servlet acceptor (not recommended)

-16.4.4.
+16.4.5.
 Configuring Netty Servlet